bonitasoft/bonita-doc/md/applicationCreation.md

 ## Create and build an Application Descriptor

 ::: info
 **Note:** All Bonita editions come with an .xml editor for this feature.
-Only Performance and Efficiency editions also come with a graphical UI.
+Only Entreprise, Performance and Efficiency editions also come with a graphical UI.
 :::

 From Bonita Studio, click on **Development** -> **Application Descriptor** -> **New...**